Lrdameron/mars_scrape/README.md

 # 🪐 Mars Web Scraper & Climate Analyzer

 A web scraping and data analysis project that extracts the latest Mars news from a web page and analyzes historical Martian weather patterns.

+**For educational uses only.**

 ---